FelixKratz/SketchyBar/docs/config/Events.md

 ```bash
 sketchybar --trigger <event> [Optional: <envvar>=<value> ... <envvar>=<value>]
 ```
-Optionaly you can add environment variables to the trigger command witch are passed to the script, e.g.:
+Optionally you can add environment variables to the trigger command witch are passed to the script, e.g.:
 ```bash
 sketchybar --trigger demo VAR=Test
 ```
 will trigger the demo event and `$VAR` will be available as an environment variable in the scripts that this event invokes.
-This could be used to link the powerful event system of yabai to sketchybar by triggering the custom action via a yabai event.

 ### Forcing all shell scripts to run and the bar to refresh
 ```bash